 The study from the University of California San Diego School of Medicine illustrates four main areas of age for humans and dogs: juvenile, adolescent, mature and senior.
 The study charts out aging progression and uses some fun imagery, comparing it to the aging process of the actor, Tom Hanks.
-And just as you may be surprised this study labels Tom Hanks as a senior at the age of 64, your dog ages 40 years in the first two years of their life.
+This study labels Tom Hanks as a senior at the age of 64, which means some dogs could be entering senior status by age 8.

 - The first year of a dog’s life equals 15 human years.

 - The second year of a dog's life equals 9 human years.

 - And after that, each human year would be approximately five years for a dog.